telerik/ajax-docs/controls/grid/data-binding/understanding-data-binding/server-side-binding/simple-data-binding.md

 * Paging

->note For advanced features such as those listed above, **RadGrid** must be bound using[declarative data sources]({%slug grid/data-binding/understanding-data-binding/server-side-binding/declarative-datasource%})or through the[NeedDataSource event]({%slug grid/data-binding/understanding-data-binding/server-side-binding/advanced-data-binding-(using-needdatasource-event)%}).
+>note For advanced features such as those listed above, **RadGrid** must be bound using [declarative data sources]({%slug grid/data-binding/understanding-data-binding/server-side-binding/declarative-datasource%}) or through the [NeedDataSource event]({%slug grid/data-binding/understanding-data-binding/server-side-binding/advanced-data-binding-(using-needdatasource-event)%}).
 When using declarative data sources or the **NeedDataSource** event, **RadGrid** can automatically accommodate the appropriate database operations without the need for you explicitly handle any sorting, paging, grouping, and so on.
 >